radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

     - Mitigation: Work closely with the Bicep team to ensure that the merge is completed on time and that the necessary features are available to enable custom resource types in Radius .

 - Risk: Adoption and community engagement
-    - There is a risk that users may not fully embrace the extensibility feature or contribute custom resource types to the community.
+    - There is a risk that users may not fully embrace the extensibility feature because its too complex or not powerful enough.
-    - Mitigation: Actively engage with users, provide clear documentation, tutorials and resources, and foster a supportive and inclusive community to encourage adoption and contributions.
+    - Mitigation: Design with the guiding principle of making it simple and easy to use ; Actively engage with users early-on, provide clear documentation, tutorials and resources.

 - Risk: Compatibility and maintainability
     - As more custom resource types are added to Radius, there is a risk of compatibility issues and increased maintenance overhead.